 To ensure the value of your benefits keep up with the cost of living, we will automatically increase the amount of your benefits each year on your review date in line with CPI increases.
-With the exception of home duties IP or general cover IP, benefits under Income Protection, Income Protection Plus and Business Overheads are subject to a minimum CPI increase of 3% each year.
+With the exception of home duties IP or general cover IP, benefits under Income Protection, Income Protection as Superannuation, Income Protection Plus and Business Overheads are subject to a minimum CPI increase of 3% each year.